AbdelrhmanHamouda/EE-629_IoT/camera_stream_flask/README.md

 - All credit for the camera streaming files goes to [EbenKouao](https://github.com/EbenKouao).
 - I've done some slight modifications on the index.html file and the main.py to make it work on a differente port
+- This project was built using Python3
+- This project was built on a Raspberry Pi 4 model B

 #Dependencies and Packages Required